cherylws/johndmulhausen.github.io/documentation/unreal/latest/concepts/unreal-switching-display-refresh-rate-go.md

 ---
-title: Oculus Go: Switching Display Refresh Rate
+title: "Oculus Go: Switching Display Refresh Rate"
 ---
 With Oculus Go, you can switch the frame rate between 60 Hz and 72 Hz.

 ## Overview